Adapting Programs to Better Serve Students

 HOW THE TEAM SOLVED

 In 2020, the pandemic forced the UW Certificate in Paralegal Studies to switch to remote learning.
-However, without the need to accommodate the LLLT certification, the change to a real-time online format ended up being a boon for the program.
-With the two overlapping cohorts, the real-time online format offered greater access, improving the program’s viability and attractiveness.
+However, without the need to accommodate the LLLT certification, the change to an online synchronous format ended up being a boon for the program.
+With the two overlapping cohorts, the online synchronous format offered greater access, improving the program’s viability and attractiveness.

 “We’ve decided to make the UW Certificate in Paralegal Studies exclusively an online program,” says Kurt Sahl, the certificate’s program manager at UW Continuum College.
 “We've received a lot of good feedback about the online format, and we realize we’re able to extend our reach beyond the Lake Washington shores.”